maelstrom-software/maelstrom/crates/maelstrom-layer-fs/README.md

 # Maelstrom FUSE

-This library contains code for interacting with FUSE using async Rust
+This library contains a FUSE filesytem for use with the Maelstrom project.

 For more information, see the [Maelstrom project on GitHub](https://github.com/maelstrom-software/maelstrom).